STAG3: Role in meiosis

-Variants
+Animal studies

+Aging

 Deficiencies in STAG3 production can result in severe complications during meiosis.
 In the aging and age-related disease strain of mice, SAM, many cohesin proteins, including STAG3, are shown in reduced numbers.
 This supports the widely believed role of cohesin deficiency in aneuploidy as a result of aging.

+Infertility

 Infertility is a widely studied outcome of STAG3 deficiency or knockout.
 In a study, a homozygous knockout of STAG3 gene was made in a strain of mice.
 The males that had the double knockout had their testis reduced to half the size of the wild type mouse.
 Female mice also gonad atrophy.
 In STAG3 deficient female mice, body weight to ovary ratio dropped 10 fold compared to STAG +/- females.
 While all other cohesin subunits were able to assemble, the loss of STAG3 impaired the synapsis of sister chromosomes, as shortened or no axial elements and SCs were able to be formed, causing the spermatocytes and oocytes to forgo meiosis upon reaching prophase.
 In STAG3 knockout cells, the presence of other necessary proteins for synaptonemal complex formation, SMC1beta, RAD21L, and REC8, were found in decreased amounts.

 A homozygous 1-bp deletion inducing a frameshift mutation in STAG3 causes premature ovarian failure.
 Loss of function mutations in STAG3 can result in stifling ovary development in utero.
 Much like the infertile STAG3 knockout male mice models, female mice also experienced meiotic arrest during prophase.
 Since females are born with a finite amount of oocytes, a significant deficiency in STAG3 can result in a depletion of viable eggs early in life.

 In males, variants can result in azoospermia, or not motile sperm.
 To elaborate, a missense mutation, which resulted in a premature stop codon, leading to a complete loss of function in STAG3 caused infertility in men.
 Another mutation that has been identified changes a neutral amino acid residue, leucine, to a positively charged amino acid, arginine.
 This causes debilitating protein misfolding, preventing the protein from taking on the correct conformation, rendering it useless.
 It has been identified that variants in the STAG3 gene can be inherited in an autosomal recessive manner.

+DNA damage repair

 DNA damage repair pathways can also be disrupted by STAG3 depletion.
 In STAG3 mutants, DMC1 and RAD51, which are responsible for double stranded break invasion during crossing over events, aggregated after the double stranded breaks were supposed to be repaired.
 Given the lack of dissociation of RAD51 and DMC1, it is assumed that ATR and ATRIP function, which are responsible for double stranded break repair in recombination, is abnormal as result of STAG3 deficiency.